jm1021/leuck_reunion/family-night.md

 </div>

 ### Wednesday Family Night
-> Surprise activity night.
-Something super fun!
+> Surprise activity night #1.
+This clandestine evening has a Top Secrect classification.
+Only leak is that it is "Something super fun!"
 - John and Mel are the only ones that know the secrets.

 ### Thursday Family Night
-> Surprise activity night.
-Something super, super fun!
+> Surprise activity night #2.
+This evening is clearly "above Top Secret", as it appears to be a sequel.
+Notice the leak has an even more clarity however "Something super, super fun!"
-- John and Mel are the only ones that know the secrets.
+- Perhaps John and Mel may have secrets from each other on this evening.

 ### Friday Family Night
 > Friday Night Party